OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

     }
     ```

-1. Open the `CommandHelpers.cs` file in the root folder of the project.
+1. Open the **CommandHelpers.cs** file in the root folder of the project.

 1. Add the following methods to the **CommandHandlers** class.

     ```cs
     #region HandleProfileCommand

-    private static string ConnectionName = System.Configuration.ConfigurationManager.AppSettings["ConnectionName"];
+    private static string ConnectionName = System.Configuration.ConfigurationManager.AppSettings["OAuthConnectionName"];

     public static async Task HandleProfileCommand(IDialogContext context)
     {